b7alt/drupal/README.md

 # docker-drupal

+Drupal 7.x already installed (admin/test)
-Drupal 7.x with SQLite on Nginx, with SSH access for drush, Ubuntu 13.04
+with SQLite on Nginx, with SSH access for drush, Ubuntu 13.04

 ## Build